corda/corda/docs/source/gcp-vm.rst

 STEP 4: Download and set upyour Corda node

-Now your environment is configured you can switch to the Explore application and clock on the copy to clipboard button to get your dedicated download bundle.
+Now your environment is configured you can switch to the Explore application and click on the copy to clipboard button to get your dedicated download bundle.

 In your cloud VM terminal run the following command to download the